Hebbinkpro/pmmp-webserver/README.md

 This is why for every `Route` you create, if it is using functions in the `Router` or by creating a new `Route` instance, you HAVE to provide a VALID path, otherwise a client cannot find or request your page.
 #### Default paths

-A path is nothing more than everything after the first `/` up to the end or `?` in the url after the address of a side.
+A path is nothing more than everything after the first `/` up to the end or `?` in the uri after the address of a side.

 #### prefixes
 Sometimes you want a `Route` that listens to all requests that start with `/foo`, so also to `/foo/bar` or `/foo/bar/etc`.<br>